Moths of North Carolina

 Habitats:

-Larval Host Plants: Larvae feed on Persimmon and other species of Diospyros (Robinson et al., 2010).
-Records from Cuba include Hickory as well as tropical species of the Euphorbia and Rose families. - View
+Larval Host Plants: Larvae feed on American Persimmon (Diospyros virginiana) and other species of Diospyros (Robinson et al., 2010).
+Records from Cuba include hickory (Carya) as well as tropical species of Euphorbia and rose.
+We do not have any feeding records in North Carolina. - View

 Wikipedia